uken/fluent-plugin-elasticsearch/README.md

 This is useful when Elasticsearch cannot return response for bulk request within the default of 5 seconds.

+**reload_connections**

 ```
 reload_connections false # defaults to true
 ```

+**reload_on_failure**

 You can tune how the elasticsearch-transport host reloading feature works.
 By default it will reload the host list from the server every 10,000th request to spread the load.
 This can be an issue if your ElasticSearch cluster is behind a Reverse Proxy, as fluentd process may not have direct network access to the ElasticSearch nodes.

 ```
 reload_on_failure true # defaults to false